 - Understanding each other’s identity, background, and what they stand for is a sign of compatibility.

 - Knowing about your partner’s upbringing and brushes with racism and microaggressions is important.
 At the end of the day, advocacy and allyship are the love language of interracial couples.

 - Race is a part of a person’s identity; it is not their whole identity.
 So, it would be better if you separate your partner from their race and see them for the perspectives and thoughts they hold.

 However, having done all the above-mentioned work may still not guarantee success in your interracial relationship as the differences in culture, lifestyle, and ideologies may be too stark.
 Read on to know about how such a relationship might collapse.

 Why Do Interracial Relationships Fail?

 Compared to intraracial relationships, interracial relationships have to deal with many hardships and pressure to last.
-Ranging from racism to societal acceptance, here are a few reasons interracial relationships don’t usually end in happily ever afters:
+Ranging from racism to societal acceptance to multiculturalism, here are a few reasons interracial relationships don’t usually end in happily ever afters:

 - Different Beliefs: We all hold a set of beliefs, thoughts, and perspectives, and people with similar beliefs tend to stay together for longer as a whole pool of conflicts is neutralized by default.
 In an interracial relationship, a couple is bound to separate if their belief system or fundamental values don’t align.

 - Societal Backlash: Interracial couples face the brunt of being disowned by their family, society, and even friends.
 This negativity around their relationship puts the couple under stress, leading to disagreements and conflicts.
 Due to such circumstances, some couples call it quits even before making an effort to find a mutually benefitting solution to the situation.
 Still others work doubly hard to rise above the slings and arrows that they will most likely be subjected to, and are successful.